Cashier's Checks: How They Work, Fees, and Safety

 Cashier’s checks are checks that banks issue and guarantee.
 Your bank or credit union prints a document with the name of the recipient (or payee) and the amount, and the recipient uses that document to collect funds from your bank.
 When compared to personal checks, cashier’s checks are more secure for sellers because the checks shouldn’t bounce.
 But fake checks can cause serious problems.

 Despite more modern alternatives, cashier’s checks are still popular for substantial payments.
 Assuming the check is legitimate (more on that below), cashier’s checks are among the safest ways to receive payment.

 Cashier’s checks are often required when a seller needs certainty, and they’re relatively inexpensive.

-Guaranteed funds: Banks and credit unions receive money before printing a cashier’s check.
-The bank either removes money from the account holder’s account or requires cash from whoever requests the check.
+Banks and credit unions receive money before printing a cashier’s check.
+The bank either deducts money from the customer’s account or requires cash from whoever requests the check.
 Banks set that money aside and, as a result, can guarantee that the check will clear.
-This provides security to the recipient, who is often selling something.
+This provides security for the recipient, who is often selling something.
 With a personal check, on the other hand, a check will only clear if the funds are available in the check writer’s account when the recipient tries to deposit or cash the check.

 How to Get a Cashier’s Check

 Order cashier’s checks from your bank or credit union.

 Ask your bank about the requirements for ordering a check.
 You typically need cleared funds available in your account, or you need to deliver cash to the bank.